skiselev/flock-v2/Assembly_Instructions.md

 * Solder the J3 RCBus connector.
 * Solder the J2 floppy power connector.
 This connector is optional.
 You might choose to power the floppy drive(s) directly from the power supply instead
-* Solder the J1 floppy interface connector. and the polarization key notch in the connector should be located by the top edge of the PCB.
-Note: the kit includes a straight connector.
+* Solder the J1 floppy interface connector.
-You might choose to replace it with a right angle pin header (not supplied) to simplify the floppy interface cable routing and reduce intereference with the next module in the backplane.
-Note that you may need to remove/extract pin 3 from this connector to accommodate some floppy cables which have this pin position blocked.
+  * Note that you may need to cut or extract pin 3 from this connector to accommodate some floppy cables that have this pin position blocked.
+* Solder the C6 capacitor.
+Pay attention to the __polarity__ – the negative side is painted white on the PCB and marked with blue.
+Note that C6 is marked as 47uF on the PCB.
+Install the supplied 10uF capacitor instead.
-* Solder the C6 capacitor, and, if the supercapacitor is used for RTC backup, the C7 capacitor.
-Pay attention to the __polarity__ – the negative side is painted white on the PCB and marked with blue (C6) or gray with minus signs (C7) markings.
-Note that C6 is marked as 47uF on the PCB, and C7 is marked as 0.22F.
-Install the supplied 10uF and 0.33F capacitors respectively instead
+* If a supercapacitor to be used for RTC backup, solder the C7 supercapacitor.
+Pay attention to the __polarity__ – the negative side is painted white on the PCB and marked with gray stripe.
+Note that C7 is marked as 0.22F on the PCB.
+Install the supplied 0.33F supercapacitor instead.
+* If a CR2032 battery to be used for RTC backup, solder BT1 battery holder.
+Observe the __polarity__.

 ### 3. Check your soldering work